Reduction in cardiovascular events with atorvastatin in 2 532 patients with type 2 diabetes

 Patients were required to have a high risk of experiencing cardiovascular events, such as heart attack or stroke.
 This was determined based on their medical history, including previous cardiovascular events or the presence of risk factors such as high blood pressure, high cholesterol levels, or obesity.
 Patients with a history of cardiovascular events were closely monitored to ensure that their risk status remained high throughout the study.

-See also Atorvastatin prescribing guidelines
+See also Atorvastatin yellow urine

 3. Age and gender: